Gilgamesh60/Binding_affinity_predictor/README.md

 Here I am trying to do a graph level prediction, so we need to compile aggregated features from all nodes.
 Here I am using a simple minimum-mean pooling to concatenate all features.

 As mentioned in the paper, I am first calculating the prediction using the primary adjacency matrix .
 The output of this is x1.
-Then calculate using secondary adjacency matrix.The output is x2.The final output of a node is just simply **x2 - x1**.
+Then calculate using secondary adjacency matrix.
+The output of this is x2.The final output for a node feature is just simply **x2 - x1**.
 By doing this we let our model learn the differences between the individual structures and the combined complex structure.